-Call at Petermann Island and watch its rookeries of Adélie and gentoo penguins and blue-eye shags.
-Flanked by towering glacial cliffs between the Antarctic Peninsula and Booth Island, cruise through the Lamaire Channel, where seven miles of mountains and interweaving patterns of ice floes brim with wildlife.
+Call at Petermann Island, where French explorer Jean-Baptiste Charcot wintered in 1909.
+Watch for the island’s famous rookeries of Adélie and gentoo penguins and blue-eye shags.
+Flanked by towering glacial cliffs between the Antarctic Peninsula and Booth Island, cruise through the Lamaire Channel, where seven miles of mountains and interweaving patterns of floes brim with wildlife. (b,l,d)

 Neko Harbor/ Paradise Harbor

 Listen for the low rumbling of Rudolf Glacier as it calves slabs of ice into Neko Harbor for a continental landing.
 Surrounded by soaring glaciers and snow-covered mountains, this spectacular harbor is one of the most dramatic sights on your expedition.
 In Paradise Harbor, crystal cliffs of ice descend from sky-bent mountains into the iceberg-laden waters along the Antarctic Peninsula’s western coast.
 Named by 19th-century whalers who sought shelter in its coves, it is an ideal sanctuary for marine wildlife including humpback whales, crabeater seals, and Cape petrels.